-This recipe is vague because it was unexpected.
+This recipe was originally unexpected.
 It wasn’t something I planned to plan- I thought sausage, my husband said crumble, and the rest is history!
 One of those surprises where you know from the first forkful that you will eat it many more times.

 I first came across a savoury crumble in the veggie section of my student cookbook.
 This recipe, however, would be great for anyone who loves a good pie and fancies something different, or doesn’t have the time or space to play with pastry.